Yacht Design School's

 There is no set size limit.
 As designs increase in size you tend to choose slightly different methods and calculation models to best suit the size vessel designed.
 Thus the smaller the vessels designed by the large ship specialist the more they will tend to use the techniques of the small ship specialist.
 The larger you get in the yacht and small commercial craft realm the more you will tend to shift to the formulas and calculation methods of the large ship specialist.
 We put the emphasis on the techniques most useful for yachts.
 For instance the propeller for even a quite large yacht will cost so little that you cannot afford to spend much time on calculating it's ideal characteristics.
 After all if you don't get it exact it will cost very little to have your local prop shop slightly alter the pitch.
 By way of contrast we would suppose that the propeller for a major tanker might cost hundreds of thousands of dollars.
 In this case an enormous amount of study time and computer modeling at great expense is amply justified where it might be more than the cost of the whole design work for even quite a large yacht.
 Nevertheless there are some fairly naive opinions out there that yacht designers just "should" use the same methods as the large ship designers and that the appropriateness of this should not be examined.
 Your instructor's design firm at the time of this writing is working on a 134' passenger carrying schooner design.
 Do we use different methods than we would use on a smaller vessel?
 Of course we do.
 Yacht Design School tries to expose you to the underlying theories and principles of naval architecture and teaches you to choose and apply appropriate methods for the size vessel you are working on.
 Back to top.

-Why do you still teach manual drafting?
+Do you still teach manual drafting?

 Do you teach Computer Assisted Design?

-We stress the usefulness of CAD in calculations, in hull lines development, and in the complete design process, it is fair to say that we have reached the point where we prefer that students work with the Rhino CAD software.
-However we do not require you to learn it to take the course.
-We have elective courses using the Rhinoceros(r) design program & its plug-ins, commonly known as "Rhino", for those who want to learn the most widely used CAD package for marine design.
-Shortly we hope to start developing a course for the Flamingo photorealistic rendering package.
-Learning on screen design and learning naval architecture are really more easily studied separately.
+We stress the usefulness of CAD in calculations, in hull lines development, and in the complete design process, we have definitely reached the point where we want students to work with the Rhino CAD software.
+Our elective "CAD Course" in using the Rhinoceros(r) design program & its plug-ins, commonly known as "Rhino", for those who want to learn the most widely used CAD package for marine design is taken by most students these days.
+Learning on screen design and learning naval architecture are more easily studied sequentially rather than concurrently.
 There is more on how to schedule this below.
-If there are particular firms which you wish to work for you should write and ask them what CAD programs they use, stating that you are a design student who would like to work there someday.
-Usually they will give you a list of their favorite programs.
-There were a large number of competing programs.
-However Rhino is dominant in the yacht design field and is the most complete single package.
+These days Rhino is dominant in the yacht design field and is the most complete single package.
 Remember that learning CAD is not the same as learning to design anything.
 CAD is only a tool, you must already have design knowledge and drawing ability to produce anything.
-Often the techniques of manual drafting are used on the computer to achieve finer control in developing hull shapes, etc. Thus good manual drafting skills are useful even if you primarily use CAD.
-While CAD is more and more dominant many design firms still like to see some manual drafting skills as well as the CAD skills.
-In some cases only CAD is practical today.
-Examples would be designers and draftsmen working remotely over the Internet for a design firm located somewhere else, a designer confined to a wheelchair, or a designer with handicaps that make it necessary to work from a hospital type bed.
-Designers operating with these restriction will find that manual drafting is so slowed down that doing everything on the computer becomes much more efficient for them.
-Now that version 4.0 of the Rhino software has come out the "equation" has altered a bit further toward CAD.
-We would suggest that now designing doing everything from the complete model to the working drawings in Rhino is pretty definitely the most efficient way to do things for everyone.
+Often the same techniques used in manual drafting are used on the computer to achieve finer control in developing hull shapes, etc. Thus our decades of manual drafting skills have proved useful in developing a curriculum for Rhino.
+CAD is now essentially dominant.
+Few design firms still have much interest in manual drafting skills.
+In most cases only CAD is practical today.
+Also designers and draftsmen working remotely over the Internet for a design firm located somewhere else, a designer confined to a wheelchair, or a designer with handicaps that make it necessary to work from a hospital type bed are inevitably going to use CAD today.
+Since version 4.0 of Rhino came out there has been no doubt that better and more artistic drawings can be done, and done more efficiently, in Rhino than can be done manually, once you've been taught how to do them.
 Back to top.

 Will I have to take your elective courses in Computer Assisted Design to get work?

-Until recently CAD programs were less efficient in creating working drawings with all the extra artistry in presenting the information that the average client and boat builder needs in order to produce an emotional response in the clients and craftsmen.
+These days Rhino is more efficient in creating working drawings with all the extra artistry in presenting the information that the average client and boat builder needs in order to produce an emotional response in the clients and craftsmen.
 This artistry is very important, unlike some other engineering fields with a different mindset, because you are very much dealing with people's dreams.
-They want to see the shading and graining, islands in the background, maybe a hint of clouds in the sky, steaming cocoa on a sideboard, books in the bookshelves, etc. Some designers despise all this but we say if you can sell thousands of dollars worth of design time by putting pillows on the bunks, etc., do it!
+They want to see the line width shading and line art graining, islands in the background, maybe a hint of clouds in the sky, steaming cocoa on a sideboard, books in the bookshelves, etc. Some designers despise all this but we say if you can sell thousands of dollars worth of design time by putting pillows on the bunks, etc., do it!
 We have noticed that even in the boat shop, practical though the builders are, they are more confident in, and more enthusiastic about, a beautiful drawing.
 Until recently we could produce drawings with that essential extra visual appeal more quickly by hand.
 Now we think the balance has definitely swung to CAD in that if someone wants a beautiful 2D drawing fast we would think first of Rhino.
 Also with a design staff spread out over the whole world these days collaboration over the Internet now demands that our work be done entirely in CAD.
 If a CAD drawing is accurate but cold, lifeless, and crude looking you will have great trouble selling your designs.
 Fortunately it no longer takes more time to get the visual appeal and detail you need in a working drawing with CAD.
 Now CAD is the most cost effective way to get the most artistry whether in 3D rendered work or 2D working drawings.

 Back to top.